LachlanMalec/LachlanMalec/README.md

 - 👋 Hi, I’m @LachlanMalec
 - 👀 I’m interested in machine learning, linux, and ricing window managers.
-- 🌱 I’m currently learning Computer Science at QUT.
+- 🌱 I’m currently studying Computer Science at QUT.

 <!---
 LachlanMalec/LachlanMalec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.